 - 1. Developing, communicating and implementing classroom motivation and management plans in every classroom. - 2.
 Implementing instructional plans for bell-to-bell teaching. - 3.
 Organizing and arranging classrooms to spur productivity. - 4.
 Establishing high academic standards. - 5.
 Communicating expectations to students and their families. - 6.
 Actively engaging each student in instructional tasks. - 7.
 Keeping students on target by using tasks that are of interest and of high value. - 8.
 Providing timely, relevant and specific feedback about progress to students to encourage their continued success. - 9.
 Adopting grading practices that communicate high expectations and reduce frustration. - 10.
 Dealing with severe behavior immediately.
 Be proactive and have clear policies. - 4.
 The effect of supply and demand forces on the educator workforce in Texas Educators should be aware of the importance of supply and demand in teaching profession.
-The following areas were approved by the Texas Education Agency for the 2014-2015 year as teacher shortage areas: - Bilingual/English as a Second Language - Career and Technical Education - Computer Science - English as a Second Language - Mathematics - Science - Special Education Elementary and Secondary Levels
+The following areas were approved by the Texas Education Agency for the 2019-2020 year as teacher shortage areas: - Bilingual/English as a Second Language: Elementary and Secondary levels. - Special Education: Elementary and Secondary - Career and Technical Education: Secondary Levels (including Technology Application and Computer Science) - Mathematics: Secondary Level - 5.
+The importance of building strong classroom management skills; and